 Most of us tend to place our badminton rackets back in its cover once we’re done playing.
 This can cause problems as moisture or sweat tend to enter the bag along with the racket.
 The moisture can cause the racket to get slightly misshapen over time.
 Instead, you can hang your racket from a hook or nail on the wall.

 You must check your strings regularly for any signs of breakage.
 And if you happen to notice the signs, it’s best to change strings immediately.
 Most players will tell you to wait till the string breaks, but any sign of breakage implies that the tension on the strings is not evenly balanced, and this can adversely affect the frame.
 If a part of the string happens to break during a game, it’s best to cut the string out as the unbalanced tension can cause the racket to get misshapen.

 Also, when you first string your racket, play a couple of practice games for the first few days.
-Avoid smashing and other aggressive maneuvers and give your string the necessary warm up it requires.
+Avoid smashing and other aggressive manoeuvres and give your string the necessary warm-up it requires.

 Treat It Well

 Besides these techniques, it’s easy to take care of your racket if you resolve to treat it well.
 Don’t scrape it on the ground, clean it regularly, and treat it like you would any of your other prized possessions.
 This will ensure that your racket stays intact for years to come.

 The views and opinions expressed in this article are those of the author and do not necessarily reflect the views of our Company, partners and other organizations.
 While any information provided on our blog is true to the best of our knowledge, we do not guarantee the veracity, reliability or completeness of the information presented.
 Any advice or opinion is purely for information purposes and should not be construed as an alternative to professional advice.